-In the IBA STAR programme the participating students will be involved in different projects for the modules 1, 3, 4, 5 and 6.
-The STAR-projects differ from the regular projects by having the following learning ambitions:
+The STAR programme was brought to live to offer the top 10% of students a deeper learning experience.
+In the IBA STAR programme the participating students were involved in different projects for the modules 1, 3, 4, 5 and 6.
+The STAR-projects differed from the regular projects by having the following learning ambitions:

 SUBSTANTIVE LEARNING GOALS